KnowEnG/KN_Fetcher/README.md

 # KN_Fetcher
 Download a subnetwork from the KnowEnG Knowledge Network

-A repo for the `Dockerfile` to create a Docker image for the kn_fetcher command.
+A repo for the `Dockerfile` to create a Docker image for the kn_fetcher.sh command.
 Also contains the `Dockstore.cwl` which is used by the [Dockstore](https://www.dockstore.org) to register this container and describe how to call kn_fetcher for the community.